alertlogic/al-magma-console/README.md

     navigation between features/deep linking fundamentally faster.
 It will also make our developer experience more pleasant by providing a development environment and deployment pipeline that are both faster and easier to manage.

+## Contributing

+Before adding, modifying, or refactoring anything here, please review the following documents:

+- [Organization Guide](ORGANIZATION.md) A brief overview of how the monorepo is structured, how library modules should be named and classified, and where the bodies are buried.
+And yes, there are several bodies buried in here.
+- [Component Development Guide](COMPONENTS.md) A set of guidelines for component development.

 ## Getting Started

 ```